The Samsung Galaxy S7 Oreo update brings new features, enhancements, and a new set of frustrating problems.

 Those of you using Android Oreo and those of you waiting to upgrade should keep an eye on feedback from your fellow Galaxy S7 users as we march into the summer months.

 Feedback about Android Oreo will alert you to potential benefits (a number of users are reporting improved performance) and it’ll also make you aware of potential problems with your device’s version of Android Oreo.

 You can find feedback about Android Oreo in a variety of places.
 We’ve put together a guide that will take you through the best reasons to, and not to, install Android Oreo right away.
 The potential for problems is one reason why you might want to take a rain check.

-Eventually U.S. carriers will start pushing the Oreo update to the Galaxy S7, Galaxy S7 Edge, and the Galaxy S7 Active.
-Once those roll outs begin you’ll want to track performance on official forums like AT&T’s, Verizon’s, Sprint’s and T-Mobile’s.
+Now that U.S. carriers are pushing the Oreo update to the Galaxy S7, Galaxy S7 Edge, and the Galaxy S7 Active you’ll can track performance on official forums like AT&T’s, Verizon’s, Sprint’s and T-Mobile’s.

-We also recommend keeping an eye on the Galaxy S7 Reddit and social media sites like Twitter for additional feedback.
+We also recommend keeping an eye on the Galaxy S7 Reddit and social media sites like Twitter for additional feedback about bugs and performance.

 How to Fix Galaxy S7 Oreo Problems